 - In a saucepan warm the oil over medium heat.

-- Add the minced garlic, and sauté until it turns slightly golden.
-Be careful not to burn it.
+- Add the minced garlic, and a pinch of red chili flakes.
+Sauté until the garlic turns slightly golden.
+Be careful not to burn it!

 - Add the tomato sauce, and stir.
 Then add in the red chili flakes, oregano, and sugar.
 Stir well.